 - Thoroughly clean the stained area of carpet using a wet vacuum.
 This machine will force clean water through the stained area and suck out all the old, dirty water.

 - Spray the area thoroughly with a cleaning product specially designed to neutralize pet odors.
-Any good quality enzyme cleaner should do the job or you can make your own by mixing one part hydrogen peroxide to two parts water.
+Any good quality should do the job or you can make your own by mixing one part hydrogen peroxide to two parts water.

 - Make sure you follow the instructions for the product's use exactly as they are given.